jeanbaptisteassouad/the-monadic-parser/README.md

 A line separator could be “\n\r” or “\r\n” or “\n” or “\r”.

 The __or__ monadic function combinator lets us try multiple parsers until one succeeds.
-There is a subtlety, to guarantee that all parsers will be tried from the same string position, the parsers inside __or__ must fail without consuming any input.
+There is a subtlety, to guarantee that all parsers will be tried from the same starting position, the parsers inside __or__ must fail without consuming any input.
 For example, if we apply the parser __string(“\n\r”)__ to the string “\n\t”, the parser will fail with consuming one input.

 The ttry function lets us solve this issue, ttry(p) behave like p except that if p fails with consuming some input, ttry(p) will not consume any input.